St. Martin’s Press | 2019

 Valerie is investigating the murder of the San Fran prosecutor, who she almost slept with after a drunken night out.
 But if you forget that I told you that detail, don’t worry, Valerie will remind you repeatedly.

 Is this the worst book I’ve ever read?
 No. But it pales in comparison to my previous Saul Black reads.
-It’s still got all the things that make Valerie so special – the attitude, the graphic sex and violence – but the baby stuff is weird and the case isn’t super compelling, while simultaneously being a bit too fucking much as it’s revealed.
+It’s still got all the things that make Valerie so special – the attitude, the graphic sex and violence – but the baby stuff is weird and the case isn’t very compelling, while simultaneously being a bit too fucking much as it’s revealed.

 Even still, Valerie finds the right moments in the investigation to follow her own path and do whatever the fuck she pleases to get the job done, and that’s why I fell in love with her in the first place.